 - An additional official fee is payable if the information cited in the IDS appeared in a foreign patent application three months before the filing of the IDS, or if the applicant or the applicant's representative completed the invention three months ago

-- How long is the PCT period for US invention patent application?
+- How long does it take for a US invention patent application to be granted?

 - Can the priority right of a U.S. invention patent application be restored?

-- Features of the U.S. invention patent application process
+- Features of the U.S. design patent application process

-- How long is the protection period of the US invention patent application
+- Whether the US invention patent application can be DAS